WilliamLievesley/My-Cyber-Security-Projects/README.md

 # My Cyber-Security Projects

 ## Overview
-Under this Project i have listed a few pieces of work to demonstrate my knowledge of security principles and the knowledge of SIEM tools.
+Under this overview I have listed a few pieces of work that demonstrate my knowledge in identifying threats, migiating risks and securing data.
+Some of these projects also include the use of SIEM tools and involve the use of Python, Linux and SQL.

+## Projects
 Internal Security Audit -
 I linked a internal security control audit on a case study business and provided a few recommendations for compliance with The General Data Protection Regulation (GDPR) and Payment Card Industry Data Security Standard (PCI DSS) https://docs.google.com/document/d/1Jgy_Ufiw7cTaeCfQVr-0_9Nq6-PVepehHtFTspOy67M/edit?usp=sharing